zyteo/activesg_programmes/README.md

 <!-- ZY, 30 Aug 2024 -->

 # ZY's ActiveSG Filter

-My own personal ActiveSG Programmes filter based on personal use case.
+Singapore's ActiveSG Programmes filter based on my personal use case.

 ## Description

-My dear friend and I want to search for ActiveSG programmes based on 2 things:
+This app searches for ActiveSG programmes based on 2 things:

-The day + the location.

-Looking for weekend programmes + meeting in the middle as much as possible
+Weekends + Location

 ### Technology Used